robrwo/Dist-Zilla-Plugin-Generate-ManifestSkip/README.md

 # NAME

-Dist::Zilla::Plugin::Generate::ManifestSkip - generate a MANIFEST.SKIP file for your distribution
+Dist::Zilla::Plugin::Generate::ManifestSkip - Generate a MANIFEST.SKIP file for your distribution

 # VERSION